xingchenzhao/xingchenzhao.github.io/projects/Project-12.md

 # [Kaggle-CIFAR-10-Object-Recognition-in-Images](https://www.kaggle.com/c/cifar-10/overview)
-Implementation of different CNN models to recognize CIFAR-10 Image by MXNet
+Implementations of different CNN models to recognize CIFAR-10 Image by MXNet
 ## Introduction
 This repository is about different CNN architecture by using MXNet framework for CIFAR-10 dataset in kaggle.
 For now, the my resnet164_v2 model got 0.93370 which is over rank 7, and my resnet18 model got 0.90480.
 Some of the ideas come from